divyakasa-09/divyakasa-09/README.md

 #####  ⚙️ Technologies : REST APIs, Web Services, HTTP, Agile, Git, Redux, Machine Learning
 #####  🛢️ Databases : MySQL | SQL SERVER | MongoDB
 #####  🔧 Tools : Git | GitHub | Visual Studio | VS Code
-#####  🛠️ Projects
-I've worked on diverse projects including:
-- I'm passionate about leveraging technology to create meaningful impact.
-From developing a web application for temporary renting of places
-- Price Tracker to get realtime updates when product is recorded lowest
 #####  👨‍💼 Work Experience

 I have honed my skills through practical experience as a Full Stack Software Engineer at Cognizant, where I actively contributed to the development and enhancement of Ed-Tech web applications.
 Additionally, my involvement in personal projects has allowed me to apply my technical expertise to solve real-world problems and explore emerging technologies.